ManchalaSrinithin/LuminaLearn/README.md

-# YourLMS - Advanced Learning Management System
+# LuminaLearn - Advanced Learning Management System

-Welcome to YourLMS!
+Welcome to LuminaLearn!
 This repository contains the code for a comprehensive Learning Management System built with Next.js, Tailwind CSS, Shadcn UI, React Video, Prisma ORM, PostgreSQL, and Clerk.

 ## Table of Contents
 - [Introduction](#introduction)